colinodell/json5/README.md

 It takes the same exact parameters in the same order.
 For more details on these, see the [PHP docs][link-php-jsondecode].

+To achieve the best possible performance, it'll try parsing with PHP's native function (which usually fails fast) and then falls back to JSON5.

 ## Binary / Executable

 A binary/executable named `json5` is also provided for converting JSON5 to plain JSON via your terminal.